JaySeeram/Session_Hijacking_with_MITM_attack/README.md

 ```
 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```
-Here's what each part of the command does:
+> **Note** Here's what each part of the command does:
-1. `echo 1` this command simple outputs the number 1.
+> 1. `echo 1` this command simple outputs the number 1.
 But as we also spcified the redirection operator `>` it redirects the output of the command on the left-hand side to the file specified on its right hand side.
-2. `/proc/sys/net/ipv4/ip_forward` is the path to a file in the linux filesystem.
+> 2. `/proc/sys/net/ipv4/ip_forward` is the path to a file in the linux filesystem.
 And `/proc` is a virtual filesystem that provides access to kernel data structures and system information.
 Within `/proc/sys/net/ipv4/` there is a file called `ip_forward`.
 And this file controls whether IP forwarding is enabled or disabled.
-3. This command sets the value of `/proc/sys/net/ipv4/ip_forward` to 1, which enables IP forwarding.
+> 3. This command sets the value of `/proc/sys/net/ipv4/ip_forward` to 1, which enables IP forwarding.
 IP forwarding is a feature that allows a linux system to act as a router by forwarding packets between network interfaces.
 When IP forwarding is enabled, the system will process incoming packets and decide whether to forward them to another network interface based on its routing table.
 ****
 To know the router or gateway IP address execute this command.
 ```